St Peter's College, Oxford: Student life

 The student-run Junior Common Room organises a wide variety of social events throughout the academic year, ranging from formal events to celebrate such things as Burns Night (complete with haggis and poetry) to creatively themed parties that run into the early hours of the morning.
 The college is one of the few to feature its own student-edited arts magazine, Misc, which is published termly.
 The college also has a student-run college bar, which serves the Cross Keys cocktail.

 Sports

 The college has sports teams competing in rowing, cricket, football, hockey, rugby, and pool.
 It shares with Exeter and Hertford Colleges a sports field which has two cricket pitches and pavilions, two rugby and football pitches, a hockey pitch, tennis courts and a squash court.

 The college boat club, St Peter's College Boat Club, competes regularly.
 The club shares a boathouse with Somerville College Boat Club, University College Boat Club and Wolfson College Boat Club.

 Locomotive

 Taking the original name of the college, GWR 6959 Class steam locomotive no. 7900 was built in 1949 for British Railways and named "Saint Peter's Hall" (no abbreviation).
-One of the brass nameplates from the now-scrapped locomotive survives in the college.
+One of the brass nameplates from the now-scrapped locomotive survives in the college on the far wall of the college bar.